 The survey was carried out in all regions of the Czech Republic.
-The interviewers visited 7 112 dwellings whose questionnaires were completed in the previous year, 184 dwellings where a sample person from the previous wave moved to and 3 600 newly selected dwellings.
+The interviewers visited in 9,498 dwellings and 9,531 households.

 The sample was obtained by applying a two-stage probability sampling scheme to each of the 14 administrative regions (NUTS3 regions) independently.
 The total number of dwellings selected in each region was proportional to the region's size.
 At the first sampling stage small geographical areas (CEUs - census enumeration units or districts) were selected by probability sampling.
 These CEUs served as a basis for the second-stage selection (a sample of 10 dwellings was drawn from each CEU).